Kiilto involved in work to save the Baltic Sea

 The Baltic Sea Day

-The Baltic Sea Day, launched and coordinated by the John Nurminen Foundation, is celebrated every year on the last Thursday of August with various rallies and events.
-The goal of the theme day is to highlight important marine themes, and encourage people to take concrete action for the Baltic Sea.
-The event celebrates the versatility and immeasurable value of the Baltic Sea.
-Moreover, the celebration seeks to disseminate information on marine nature, culture, and history.
-In 2021 the Baltic Sea Day is celebrated on August 26th. www.balticseaday.fi
+The Baltic Sea Day, initiated and coordinated by the John Nurminen Foundation, is celebrated every year on the last Thursday of August with various events and activities.
+The goal of the theme day is to highlight important maritime topics and inspire concrete actions for the benefit of the Baltic Sea.
+The day celebrates the diversity and immeasurable value of the sea.
+In addition to the celebration, the goal is to increase knowledge about the nature, culture and history of the sea.
+In 2022, Baltic Sea Day will be celebrated on August 25. www.itämeripäivä.fi

-There are three different themes to choose from to take the photo of:
+There were three different themes to choose from and take a photo of:

 - Enjoying a Baltic Sea friendly menu, at a restaurant or self-made